kdadler/slate/source/includes/_contacts.md

-emailAddress | string | The contact's email address phoneNumber | string | The contact's phone number companyName | string | The name of the company the contact belongs to companyNumber | string | the company number for the company the contact belongs to vatNumber | string | The VAT number for the company the contact belongs to invoiceAddress | object | The invoice address for the contact's company deliveryAddress | object | The delivery address for the contact's company
+emailAddress | string | The contact's email address phoneNumber | string | The contact's phone number companyName | string | The name of the company the contact belongs to companyNumber | string | The company number for the company the contact belongs to vatNumber | string | The VAT number for the company the contact belongs to invoiceAddress | object | The invoice address for the contact's company deliveryAddress | object | The delivery address for the contact's company